-However, high-income, “safe” neighborhoods are exactly the kind of neighborhoods the most cunning of home intruders always target.
+However, high-income, “safe” neighborhoods are exactly the kind of neighborhoods the most cunning home intruders always target.

 If you have to safeguard your home against burglars and thieves, it’s imperative you have a well-designed constantly monitored home security system.
 Apart from that, you should also avoid a bunch of common mistakes most homeowners make which leaves them more prone to theft and robbery.